uzh-dqbm-cmi/lab-website/content/authors/siyuan/_index.md

 - Research Assistants
 ---

 I'm a third-year master student at ETH Zürich.
 My interests are broad and lie in the application of machine learning and statistical methods in biomedicine.
-I joined Krauthammer Lab in 2020 and I am working on cell-free DNA fragmentation pattern analysis.
+I joined Krauthammer Lab in Dec.
+2020 and I am working on cell-free DNA fragmentation pattern analysis.
 Other interests include cooking, hiking and painting.